Pivinter/Homework-Uitware/Terraform home work 03.04.25/README.md

 ---
 # Home work 11.04.25

+## Setting Up CI/CD with Trunk-Based Development and Azure Pipelines

 ### Adding CI/CD
 Before I started working, I took a course on the Azure DevOps pipeline and started using Trunk-Based Development.